Re-pigmentation therapy in vitiligo; affects more than 45 million individuals

 - Further Phase II study commenced in Singapore in May 2014 with preliminary results reported in December 2015

 - North American program update published December 2015

 Vitiligo is a common skin disorder in which the pigment producing cells of the skin (melanocytes) are absent or demonstrate lack of activity.
 As a result, lighter depigmented patches of skin (target lesions) appear in different parts of the body due the lack of melanin (pigment).
 The exact cause of vitiligo is unknown, but it is generally recognised that an autoimmune component plays a role in this disease.
 Between 0.1-2% of the global population is affected by vitiligo affecting all races.
 Vitiligo causes significant psychological and emotional distress.

-Vitiligo is traditionally separated into two clinical forms: generalised vitiligo and segmental vitiligo (SV), which present with distinctive clinical features and natural histories.
+Vitiligo is traditionally separated into two clinical forms: nonsegmental, or generalised vitiligo and segmental vitiligo (SV), which present with distinctive clinical features and natural histories.

 Generalised vitiligo (or just ‘vitiligo’, previously referred to as ‘nonsegmental vitiligo’)* is the most common form of the disease, accounting for 72-95% of the cases.
 The vitiliginous lesions are usually symmetrically distributed and new patches may appear throughout the patient’s life.
 The disease is progressive with flare-ups.
 Vitiligo is frequently associated with personal or family history of auto-immunity.

 SV is characterised by a unilateral distribution that may totally or partially match a dermatome (area of skin with innervation from a single spinal nerve) and has an earlier onset and a rapid spread.
 SV occurs in a minority of patients and is thought to be more frequent in pediatric patients; it may account for 30% of childhood cases.
 Auto-immune association is rare with SV.